Is this the Smartphone Moment for Industrial AR?

-For them it is essential that data is accessible in the context of their physical workspace.
-Looking at recent developments, augmented reality seems poised to entirely reshape the way industrial workforces by allowing a more natural way of approaching their tasks and blending data directly into their workspace.
+For them, it is essential that data is accessible in the context of their physical workspace.
+Looking at recent developments, augmented reality seems poised to entirely reshape the way industrial workforces work by allowing a more natural way of approaching their tasks and blending data directly into their workspace.

 From what we have seen so far of the HoloLens 2, it seems like the most advanced AR headset on the market (or soon-to-be-on-the-market, it will be released in late 2019).
 It is much more immersive, offers more comfort and a higher out-of-the-box value than its predecessor and other headsets on the market.
-As it it very much focused on utility, it is aimed to become a central tool to improve employee’s productivity, training and customer service.
 Most of the computing power is placed at the back of the headset, making it less front-heavy compared to its first version and thus more comfortable to wear.
+As it is very much focused on utility, it is aimed to become a central tool to improve employee’s productivity, training, and customer service.

 It is best to start with getting a better understanding of the technology that is built into the HoloLens 2.

-Already back in 2016, Microsoft filed a patent to utilize MEMS (microelectromechanical systems) laser-scanning technology to expand the field of view by using a system of mirrors.
-This allows the field of view to have “more than doubled” compared to the previous HoloLens which had a 34 degree diagonal field.
-Also, the resolution has improved to 2k display for each eye.
+Already back in 2016, Microsoft filed a patent to utilize MEMS(microelectromechanical systems) laser-scanning technology to expand the field of view by using a system of mirrors.
+This allows the field of view to have “more than doubled” compared to the previous HoloLens which had a 34-degree diagonal field.
+Also, the resolution has improved to 2k displays for each eye.

 In order to know where to project the holographic images into the wearer’s pupils, the HoloLens 2 comes with a variety of sensors to always know the head position relative to the surrounding space.
 Furthermore, Microsoft improved their eye tracking cameras to automatically calibrate the inter-pupillary distance to reduce eye strain.
 These cameras are also used as retina scanners abolishing the necessity to ever type in a password again.

-As mentioned earlier, HoloLens 2 works without a controller as its hand tracking technology recognizes up to 25 points per hand allowing direct manipulation of holograms to resize or move them as well as to push buttons.
+HoloLens 2 works without a controller as its hand tracking technology recognizes up to 25 points per hand allowing direct manipulation of holograms to resize or move them as well as to push virtual buttons.

 This video from 2016 shows Microsoft’s real-time articulated hand tracker that enables these new possibilities for human-computer interaction (HCI):

-In order to link the physical and the virtual world, Microsoft is introducing “spatial anchors”.
+To link the physical and the virtual world, Microsoft is introducing “spatial anchors”.
 The HoloLens 2 automatically creates a map of the physical space in which the AR content is hosted, these anchors are then stored as 3D coordinates in Azure Cloud.
 This also enables people to access them to cooperate with their colleagues without a HoloLens 2, but across smartphones and tablets.
-The link to Azure also open up the possibility of offloading certain tasks to the cloud and remote rendering.
-It might take some additional seconds to process these tasks.
+The link to Azure also opens up the possibility of offloading specific computing tasks to the cloud.
+The remote rendering might take some additional seconds to process.
 It will be interesting to see how enterprise customers will deal with this latency as it also allows for a less powerful headset making it lighter and more comfortable to wear.